The official nomination opening of 2014 Asia CEO awards has made founder Rebecca Bustamante-Mills excited.

 Bustamante moved to Singapore when she was 19, finding a better paying job as a domestic helper.
 The three years spent in Singapore was spent juggling her daily tasks assigned by her employers and studying in secret for her degree in Accounting at the Open University of Singapore Institute of Management.

 She succeeded in keeping her education a secret by studying when everyone was asleep, allowing her body only 4 hours of sleep.
-She was allowed one day off and that was spent coordinating with professors to get her credits and homework.
+She was allowed one day off, and that was spent coordinating with professors to get her credits and homework.
 Bustamante states that her determination to pursue her education to help her younger siblings in the Philippines was her motivation against any obstacle she comes to.

-Bustamante is a big business personality in Canada, working first as a business executive then founding her own recruitment firm, the High-Q Personnel.
+Bustamante is a big business personality in Canada, working first as a business executive then founding her recruitment firm, the High-Q Personnel.

 Bustamante was working first for Mary Kay Cosmetics, then for the Canadian Embassy.
 It was only in 2005 when the couple decided to put up their own company Chalré, a company doing the screening for senior managerial and directorial positions for multinational companies.
-As of now, their company has operations in Philippines, Vietnam, Singapore, Malaysia, Indonesia, and Canada.
+As of now, their company has operations in the Philippines, Vietnam, Singapore, Malaysia, Indonesia, and Canada.